fac/ruby-gem-setup-credentials-action/README.md

 The key is added under the name `github` by default, change with the `key` input.
 Optionally you can export environment variable `GEM_HOST_API_KEY` which is read by (more recent versions of) the `gem` command.
 However we advise you to be explicit and pass the key name `github` as an input or argument instead.

-You can do the gem push your self, but the action is also designed to be used with the [fac/ruby-gem-push-action](https://github.com/fac/ruby-gem-push-action).
+You can do the gem push yourself, but the action is also designed to be used with the [fac/ruby-gem-push-action](https://github.com/fac/ruby-gem-push-action).

 ## Usage